sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

 The diff format above should work equally well no matter what diff algorithm is used, so we have room to move to other algorithms in the future if needed.

+To indicate support for the above diff format in directory requests, implementations should use an `X-Support-Diff-Formats` header.
+The above format is designated "cbor-bindiff"; our existing format is called "ed".

 ## Storage analysis